VISTA DMV SUSPENSION Attorney

-If you have been arrested for driving under the influence of alcohol or drugs, including felony or accident DUIs Vista, I can help you.
-I am Vista drunk driving lawyer Peter M. Liss.
-I am highly experienced in the area of California DUI defense and have a proven track record of success.
-I can also help you avoid having your license suspended by the DMV for a DUI, but you must act quickly as you only have 10 days after the day of your arrest to file for a hearing to protect your driving privileges.
+If you have been arrested for driving under the influence of alcohol or drugs, including felony or accident DUIs in Vista, I can help you.
+I am drunk driving lawyer Peter M. Liss and I am highly experienced in the area of California DUI defense and have a proven track record of success.
+I can also help you avoid having your driver’s license suspended by the DMV, but you must act quickly as you only have 10 days after the day of your arrest to file for a hearing to protect your driving privileges.
 Please call me at (760) 643-4050 for a free consultation.

-Below are questions and answers about the DMV license suspension process.
+Below are questions and answers about the Department of Motor Vehicles license hearing and suspension process.
 For more information about obtaining top-quality defense for DUIs in California , please also see this page: DUI Defense Overview.

 DMV License Suspension for DUI: Answers to Common Questions

 When can an officer take my license for a DUI?

 If you are arrested for driving under the influence, the officer can, and usually will, take your driver’s license if: 1) you refuse a blood or breath test 2) you take a test and your blood alcohol is .08 % or higher, or 3) you take a test where the results cannot be analyzed until later, but the officer believes you may be under the influence of drugs or alcohol based on other factors, such as the way you were driving or your appearance, conduct, or the odor of alcohol.

 When an officer takes your license, he will give you a pink piece of paper; this is both a notice that your license is suspended as well as a 30-day temporary driver’s license.
 If you are from out of state, the officer will not seize your license, but your California driving privileges will be suspended.

 What should I do after my license is suspended?